lsst-dm/dmtn-056/design.rst

 | CONSTRAINT UNIQUE (num, camera_id)                                                       |
 +--------------------+----------+----------------------------------------------------------+

-Entries in the Visit table correspond to observations with the full camera at a particular pointing, possibly comprised of multiple exposures (Snaps).
+Entries in the :ref:`Visit <cs_table_Visit>` table correspond to observations with the full camera at a particular pointing, possibly comprised of multiple exposures (Snaps).
 A Visit's ``region`` field holds an approximate but inclusive representation of its position on the sky that can be compared to the ``regions`` of other